-The primary goal of a "One-Stop-Shop" is to provide a single point of access for academic and support services and to remove barriers for nontraditional students by extending services beyond the traditional hours in a seamless approach.
-Personnel in Transfer Center, Off-Campus Programs, and Distance Education contribute to the success of this concept.
-The "One-Stop-Shop" coordinates and makes available, within the standing University academic and student services structure, support services for students who attend classes at night, on weekends, at off-campus sites, and via distance education delivery.
+The goal of the Office of Student Support Services for Adult and Distance Learners or The One-Stop-Shop is to provide a single point of access for students seeking enrollment and other support services.
+The primary objective of this unit is to remove barriers, provide accurate and timely information, and anticipate the needs of nontraditional students.
 This unit provides recruitment, admissions, and financial aid services to all nontraditional students.
 Through The One-Stop-Shop, nontraditional students have access to the Counseling Center, Career Placement, Disabled Student Services, Graduate and Professional Opportunities, and Minority and International Affairs.
+Academic advisement for students enrolled in the Regents Online Campus Collaborative (ROCC) is also located within this unit.
+The One-Stop-Shop is committed to providing quality service to all students.